Were you prepared for the biggest sources of uncertainty in your supply chain in 2019?

 - Will the U.K. negotiate a Brexit deal with the E.U.?

-- Will the world sink into a recession that many economists think is overdue?
+- Is the world going to sink into a recession that many economists think is overdue?

 Managing Supply Chain Risk